songguoqiang/vscode-typescript-jest-debugger-example/README.md

 as usual, but also set breakpoints in both the tests (_i.e.,_ in `__tests__/base.spec.ts`) as well as in the code (_e.g.,_ `src/core/functions.ts`) and the debugger will find them.

-Note that I tested all this on Node 8.x.
-I've seen issues with debugging using Node 6.x so if you are having trouble there, you might consider upgrading (or let, if you manage to fix it, submit a PR for this README explaining the fix).
+Note that I tested all this on Node 12.x with VS Code version 1.41.1.